miladvafaeifard/nestjs-nats-microservices/README.md

 - **Message Broker**: Nats for inter-service communication
 - **Databases**: Each microservice has its own MongoDB instance

+## Install Docker and Colima
+Note: Podman is still an issue on macOS, so I decided to use docker (not desktop) with Colima

+- brew install docker docker-compose colima
+- colima start will create a VM on MacOS on which docker can then run out of the box.

 ## Running the Application

 ```bash